AhmedEjaz-os/interview-assessment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.1.

+## Why I could not add the drap and drop feature
+    cdkDrag is not getting applied...which is the reason I am unable to apply this feature. apply this feature to something else let you know that I can work on this know the complete procedure But it is just not getting applied.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.